 Q&A – What Habits Can Break Barriers to Building a Multiethnic Church?

-*Editor’s Note: It’s easy to think in generalities when it comes to pursuing multiethnic churches.
-But what are some habits each of us can practice which will lead to multiethnic churches?
+It’s easy to think in generalities when it comes to pursuing multiethnic churches.
+So, what are some concrete habits each of us can practice which will lead to multiethnic churches?
 I recently sat down with four church leaders who are doing this well and asked them questions which get at the heart of how churches can be more intentional about pursuing multiethnic, multicultural churches.
-This is the third in a series of Q&A articles to come out of that conversation.
-See Part 1 (Why is it worth it?) here and Part 2 (What gets in the way?) here.
-The church leaders are Michael Patterson (The Path Church in Atlanta, GA), Marcos Mercado (Delaware Christian Church in Wilmington, DE), Ronnie Rose (FirstRock Church in Greenville, SC), and Kerry Cox (The Crossings in Saint Louis, MO).
+The church leaders are Michael Patterson (Atlanta, GA), Marcos Mercado (Wilmington, DE), Ronnie Rose (Greenville, SC), and Kerry Cox (St. Louis, MO).
+Other articles in this series: “Why Is It Worth It?”
+“What Gets in the Way?”
+“How Does Christianity Relate to Other Cultures?”

 Q: What are some habits which can break down the barriers to building a multiethnic church?